testcontainers/workshop-go/step-5-adding-redis.md

 [GIN-debug] Listening and serving HTTP on :8080
 ```

-In the second terminal, check the containers, you will see the Redis store running alongside the Postgres database:
+In the second terminal, check the containers, we will see the Redis store running alongside the Postgres database:

 ```text
 $ docker ps